Asthma Action Plans

 Most Asthma Action Plans are divided into three “zones”: green, yellow, and red.
 These are used to help you treat and control your asthma in different situations.1

 Being in the green zone means that you feel well and have no asthma symptoms.
 In the green zone, you should be sure to keep taking all of your long-term asthma control medicines, even though you don’t have any symptoms (this is important for helping to prevent attacks).
-For example, an Asthma Action Plan Green Zone description might read3:
+For example, an Asthma Action Plan Green Zone description might read:3

-Green Zone: Doing Well
+Green zone: Doing well

-No cough, wheeze, chest tightness, or shortness of breath during the day or night
+- No cough, wheeze, chest tightness, or shortness of breath during the day or night

-Can do usual activities
+- Can do usual activities

 If you are in the yellow zone, it means that you have symptoms of asthma.
 Your plan will provide instructions about how to use your quick-relief medications (also called rescue inhalers) to make sure that the symptoms do not get worse and lead to an asthma attack.
 For example, an Asthma Action Plan Yellow Zone description might read3:

-Cough, wheeze, chest tightness, or shortness of breath, or
+- Cough, wheeze, chest tightness, or shortness of breath, or

-Waking at night due to asthma, or
+- Waking at night due to asthma, or

 - Can do some, but not all, usual activities

 Being in the red zone means that you are having severe symptoms or an asthma attack.
 If this happens, you should follow the instructions in your plan right away to try and control your symptoms with your medications.
 If your symptoms do not improve quickly, then you should seek emergency care immediately.

-Red Zone: Medical Alert!
+Red zone: Medical alert!

-Very short of breath, or
+- Very short of breath, or

-Quick-relief medicines have not helped, or
+- Quick-relief medicines have not helped, or

-Cannot do usual activities, or
+- Cannot do usual activities, or

 In other cases, your healthcare provider may ask you to keep track of your “peak flow rate,” which is a test that measures how well your lungs are functioning.
 By monitoring your symptoms and/or your peak flow measurements, you and your healthcare provider can create and update your action plan based on your specific needs.

 Where can I find more resources about Asthma Action Plans?